-- o Stay calm. - o Don't be a hero. - Follow instructions of captor. - Cooperate, be friendly if possible; don't argue with or antagonize captor or other hostages. - Inform captor of medical or other needs. - Be prepared to wait; elapsed time is a good sign. - Don't try to escape; don't try to resolve situation by force. - Be observant and remember everything you see and hear. - When rescue takes place, lie on floor and await instructions from the rescuers.
+- Stay calm. - Don't be a hero. - Follow instructions of captor.
+0 - Cooperate, be friendly if possible; don't argue with or antagonize captor or other hostages. - Inform captor of medical or other needs. - Be prepared to wait; elapsed time is a good sign. - Don't try to escape; don't try to resolve situation by force. - Be observant and remember everything you see and hear. - When rescue takes place, lie on floor and await instructions from the rescuers.